wp-plugins/preserve-code-formatting/readme.txt

 == Upgrade Notice ==

+= 3.2 =
+Recommended update.
+Highlights: fixed bug with settings not appearing in MS; updated plugin framework; noted compatibility with WP 3.3+; dropped compatibility with versions of WP older than 3.1.

+= 3.1 =
+Recommended update.
+Highlights: fixed numerous bugs; added a debug mode; updated compatibility through WP 3.2; dropped compatibility with version of WP older than 3.0; updated plugin framework; and more.

 = 3.0.1 =
 Trivial update: updated plugin framework to v021; noted compatibility with WP 3.1+ and updated copyright date.